Nemessiah/network-tool/readme.md

 # network-tool

-Network Tool is a CLI utility for generating vendor-specific network configuration commands based on structured input.
-It is intended to reduce manual command creation errors by validating input and automatically replacing variables in predefined command templates.
+Network Tool is a CLI utility for generating vendor-specific network configuration commands from structured input.
+It is designed to reduce manual command creation errors by validating input and automatically replacing variables in predefined command templates.

 The tool is currently at **version 0.5** and is under active development.

-The primary goal of this project is to provide a flexible, vendor-agnostic way to generate validated network configuration commands from structured input.
+The primary goal of this project is to learn **Go** and software development in general.
+In addition, it aims to provide a flexible, vendor-agnostic way to generate validated network configuration commands from structured input.

 ---